PIYatGitHub/NodeJS-WeatherApp/readme.md

 <br>
 MapBox: https://www.mapbox.com/
 <br>
-If you see some API keys I left during development, just assume they are all invalid by the time you get to them.
+If you see some API keys I left during development commits, just assume they are all invalid by the time you get to them.
 <br>
-Once you get your API keys simply replace the mocked keys in the following snippets, located at the requests.js file in the utils folder:
+Once you get your API keys simply replace the mocked keys in the following snippets, located at the ``requests.js`` file in the ``src`` folder:
 ```
    const g_coding_config = {
       baseUrl: 'https://api.mapbox.com/geocoding/v5/mapbox.places',